uoy-research/CellPhe-data-pipeline/README.md

 To create a config file, copy the template config file for your segmentation model from the `bl-cellphe/CellPhe-data-pipeline/templates` folder, either `cyto3.json` or `iolight.json`, into the `configs` subfolder of your Experiment folder (you'll need to create this if it doesn't exist already), and give it a sensible name corresponding to the specific timelapse.
 I.e. for the LiveCyte dataset mentioned before, the full path to the config file is `bl-cellphe/Experiments/20240614_dr_dox_m231/configs/C4_5_Phase.json`.

-Now edit JSON file in a text editor.
+Now edit the JSON file in a text editor.
-The values you **must** change are the `site` and `image_type` values in the `folder_names` object.
+The only values you **must** change are `site` and `image_type` under `folder_names`.
-These will determine the folder names that get populated with the pipeline outputs.
+These will determine the folder names for this timelapse that will be populated with the pipeline outputs.
-Here change them to the values used earlier:
+Here change them to the values identified earlier (NB: if you are using an ioLight which doesn't have multiple sites, just put 'all' for 'site').

 ```json
     "site": "C4_5",